 Know that equitable distribution is supposed to be fair

 New York, much like many other jurisdictions in the country, is an equitable distribution state.
 This means that judges focus their attention on splitting up property fairly.
-There are many factors that Williamsville judges take into account when deciding what’s the most equitable way to divide up a couple’s property.
+There are many factors that Amherst judges take into account when deciding what’s the most equitable way to divide up a couple’s property.

 A judge will generally take into account both the health and age of each spouse before making any decisions about what should happen with the property that they own.
 They’ll also look to see what property and income each spouse brought into the marriage and how that compared to what each of them has now that their divorce is imminent.

 Most New York family law judges will also want to know whether either spouse has been awarded alimony and about the living arrangements that the custodial parent plans to have.
 Finally, a judge will try to gain some perspective as to the future economic factors that may affect each spouse.

 Family law judges used to divide up assets based on whose name it was titled in without concerning themselves with who contributed to paying for it back when New York was a community property state.
 This left many homemaker spouses who put their careers on hold to care for the family vulnerable to ending up with little to nothing when they divorced.